acend/openshift-operations-training/content/en/docs/05/01_setup.md

 oc apply -f https://raw.githubusercontent.com/redhat-gpte-devopsautomation/gitea-operator/master/catalog_source.yaml
 ```

-You can now find and install the Gitea Operator from the OperatorHub:
+Now find and install the Gitea Operator from the OperatorHub.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 * In the **Administrator** view of your web console, navigate to **Operators**, then **OperatorHub**
 * Filter for "gitea"